≡ Menu

 • Patellar luxation.
 This is a problem that is passed through genetics.
 A cat with patellar luxation has a dislocated kneecap, which can vary in severity.
 Lesser cases may be almost unnoticeable, while the more severe cases can cause crippling lameness.
 To repair this, surgery may be the only solution.

 Many other health problems can be avoided by giving your cat a healthy lifestyle.
-That means feeding them a proper diet and making sure they get regular exercise.
+That means feeding them a proper diet and ensuring regular exercise.

 That said…

-No matter how careful you may be or how great of a diet you provide for you Chartreux cat, accidents and sickness can always occur.
+Accidents and sickness can always occur regardless of how careful you may be or how great of a diet you provide for your Chartreux cat.
 This is why we here at IndulgeYourPet always like to have our readers spend a minute or two and consider “possibly” purchasing a pet insurance policy for their new loved one.

-No, probably not, but until you fully understand how these policies work and how much they cost, how will you ever be able to know if purchasing one might be right for you?
+No, probably not, but until you fully understand how these policies work and how much they cost, how will you ever know if purchasing one might be right for you?

 This is why…

-We decided to write our own Best Pet Insurance Companies article so that our readers could quickly understand some of the pros and cons of owning a policy like this as well as find out how much it might cost to get one.
+We decided to write our own Best Pet Insurance Companies article so that our readers could quickly understand some of the pros and cons of owning a policy like this and find out how much it might cost to get one.

 Thank you for the great info!